Obarads/obarads.github.io/data/Unsupervised Point Cloud Object Co-segmentation by Co-contrastive Learning and Mutual Attention Sampling.md

 - > Third, a co-contrastive loss is developed to address the lack of data for pre-training and the absence of supervisory signals for co-segmentation.

 ![fig1](img/UPCOCbCLaMAS/fig1.png)

+> Figure 1: Overview of our method for unsupervised point cloud co-segmentation.
+Theinputto our method is a set of point clouds covering objects of a common category (chairs, in this example).
+Our method only requires 3D coordinates as the input.
+Color is added here for visualization.
+Our method picks out the co-segmented points of the common objects (those in red).
+It formulates co-segmentation as a sampling problem by employing two competitive samplers: one for foreground points and the other for the rest.
+Amutual attention moduleis embedded in each sampler for capturing cross-cloud point correlation.
+The whole network is end-to-end trained by the proposed co-contrastive loss.

 ## どうやって有効だと検証した?
 > It is evaluated on the ScanObjectNN and S3DIS datasets and achieves promising results.